 Autumn 1999, O Level, Seniors, problem 1.

 The incenter of the triangle is joined by three segments to the three vertices of the triangle, thereby dividing it into three smaller triangles.
-If one of these three triangles is similar to the original triangle, find its angles.
+If one of

 [4 points]